- January 29, 2016

 Metal fillings work, and they have worked for a very long time.
 Technology changes, though, and the development of tough, lifelike, and long-lasting dental composites makes metal fillings obsolete.
 Composite is a mixture of plastic and glass that looks, feels, and behaves just like your natural teeth, making it a vastly superior choice.

-Composite fillings also eliminate the need for dental cement, giving them a potentially longer lifespan than metal fillings.
+Removing silver fillings and replacing them with a composite material also eliminates the need for dental cement.
+Doing so, gives composite fillings a potentially longer lifespan than metal fillings.
 Dental composite is formulated to bond to the bone of your teeth and form a strong, permanent seal that will never allow bacteria in.
 That seal won’t degrade over time and will stay just as tough as the day it was created.
 You won’t see your filling or its age with composite!

 Don’t Procrastinate On A Filling Replacement!

-If you have a filling that is ten years of age or older don’t let it sit there any longer: get it examined so we can be sure it’s in good shape.
+If you have a filling that is ten years of age or older don’t let it sit there any longer.
+We recommend you to get an oral examination so we can be sure it’s in good shape.
 If it isn’t we can save your tooth with a brand-new composite filling!

-To schedule an appointment at Shorewood Family Dental Care call our office today at 815-725-5991 or request an appointment by filling out our online form.
+To schedule an appointment at Shorewood Family Dental Care call our office today at 815-725-5991.
+You can also request an appointment by filling out our online form.
 We look forward to seeing you soon!